 UCSF's chart of accounts (COA) is the coding structure that defines operations in financial terms.
 The COA serves as the foundation of the general ledger.
 The UCSF chartstring is a 38-character coding string that consists of 8 individual "blocks", or segments, called chartfields.
 The chartfields and resulting chartstring facilitate accounting, reporting, and budgeting.

-The Controller's Office Inquiry Reports provide a suite of tools to inquire on codes and values used across UCSF financial systems.
-Using the Inquiry Reports, you can quickly look up chart of accounts related information, contracts and grants related information, HR/Payroll/Benefits related information without logging into a system.
+The Controller's Office Codes & Data Lookup tools can be used to find codes and values used across UCSF financial systems.
+Using the Codes & Data Lookup tool, you can quickly look up chart of accounts related information, contracts and grants related information, and HR/Payroll/Benefits related information without logging into a system.

 How to Set-Up New Chartfields